VCL3D/3D60/index.md

 </p>

 <p style="text-align: justify;">
-Each volume is broken down in several <code>.zip</code> files (2GB each) for more convinient downloading on low bandwidth connections.
+Each volume is broken down in several <code>.zip</code> files (2GB each) for more convenient downloading on low bandwidth connections.
 You need all the <code>.zip</code> archives of each volume in order to extract the containing files.
 </p>
 </p>